digital-fabric/extralite/README.md

 The splat query mode allows you to retrieve column values for each row without wrapping them in a container.
-This is useful especially when performing queries that return a single row:
+This is useful especially when performing queries that return a single column:

 ```ruby
 # When using the array mode we need to take unwrap the values